fccm/chimp-test/README.md

 You need ocamlsdl2 to run and/or compile: https://github.com/fccm/OCamlSDL2

-This version of the game is known to work with:
+This version of the program is known to work with:
 - SDL2 version 2.0.10
 - OCaml version 4.09.0
 - OCamlSDL2 version 0.03

-After installing ocamlsdl2 you can run the game with: ocaml -I $(ocamlfind query sdl2) sdl2.cma chimp_test.ml
+After installing ocamlsdl2 you can run the program with: ocaml -I $(ocamlfind query sdl2) sdl2.cma chimp_test.ml

 If you just compiled ocamlsdl2 without installing it: